RoanBrand/MQTT-Siemens-S7-300/README.md

 **mqttData.ethTCPConnected**  : this Boolean will show you the state of the TCP connection to the broker

-**mqttData.mqttConnected** : this Boolean will show you the connection status of the MQtt connection to the broker.
+**mqttData._state** : will show you the connection status of the MQtt connection to the broker.
+Check for value > 0 to check if MQTT is connected.
 I recommend to check this status before trying to send a message.

 **mqttData.mqttErrorCode**  : will hold the last MQtt error code